 7-Keto DHEA Research Revealed

 7-KETO DHEA has been the subject of a lengthy study at the University of Wisconsin, Madison.
-Could 7-KETO DHEA give you just the “revving up” you’ve been searching for?
+Could 7-KETO, focusing on the content of DHEA, give you just the “revving up” you’ve been searching for?

 Having a difficult time with weight control?
-As we age, metabolism rates drop because the level of our DHEA byproduct known as 7-KETO drops.
+As a result of aging, metabolism rates drop because the level of our DHEA byproduct, known as 7-KETO, drops.
 By the time we head into our thirties, our slowing metabolism results in weight gain.
 But what if you could rev up your “resting” metabolism rate back up to what it was in your youth?

-On February 20, 2012, as part of his “Transformation Nation” campaign, Dr. Oz introduced countless numbers of viewers to 7-Keto DHEA.
+On February 20, 2012, as part of his “Transformation Nation” campaign, Dr. Oz introduced countless numbers of viewers to 7-Keto DHEA which stands out among Weight Loss Supplements.
 Without question, Dr. Oz is a sure bet when it comes to hearing what he has to say.
 Since that broadcast, I have over-heard at least two conversations in passing about this “new” 7-KETO DHEA discovery.

 Although it could have been new information to most viewers, particularly to those desiring to truly get their weight challenges under control, 7-KETO DHEA is not a new discovery.
 Nor did Dr. Oz claim it to be so.
 But thanks again, Dr. Oz simply brought it to the public’s attention.